 Academic Advising and Student success Resources

-Student veterans, family members, active military personnel and depedents, can access academic advising and benefits support via the Veterans Success Specialist.
+Student veterans, family members, active military personnel and dependents, can access academic advising and benefits support via the Veterans Success Specialist.
 In addition to the VSS, Edmonds CC offers a variety of advising, academic, professional, and personal resources.
 Check out the links below or contact the VSS for more information on programs and resources.

 Academic Advising Resources

 The VRC provides 1-1 academic advising and support for Edmonds CC student veterans and family members.
-Contact the Veterans Success Specialist if you are a new student, have advising questions, or for information about additonal veterans benefits and services.
+Contact the Veterans Success Specialist if you are a new student, have advising questions, or for information about additional veterans benefits and services.